Connecting with the Gods

 The Neolithic site of Mehrgarh is located to the west of the Indus-Sarasvati flood plain, in Baluchistan east of the mountain city of Quetta in Pakistan.

-Damage under Colonial rule and looting by local people likely set back our knowledge of this civilization.
+The ancient city of Harappa, situated on a tributary to the Indus River in Pakistan, grew into a bustling settlement.
+Damage under British colonial rule and looting by local people likely set back our knowledge of this civilization.

 Located between the two vast river valleys of the Indus and the Sarasvati, Mohenjo-Daro was one of the most important cities of the Indus civilization.